 Results So Far

 Blue light blocking might not help every PPPD sufferer.
 It certainly didn’t work for the person from the Facebook PPPD group who suggested it.
-It also didn’t help another member who joined the conversation who said they’ve tried wearing blue light blocking glasses.
+It also didn’t help another member who joined the conversation and said they’d tried wearing blue light-blocking glasses.
 But for some reason, it seems to be working for me.

 If PPPD is the cause, then it explains why I’ve not been getting better even when I eat.
 Which at first made me wonder if I was eating the wrong things.
 But even trying different foods didn’t help.

-Furthermore, if my brain can be retrained to improve my PPPD works, or if the medication they’ll try me on if the retraining fails, works, I should be back to the way I was pre-heart issues.
+Furthermore, if my brain can be retrained to improve my PPPD works, or if the medication they’ll try me on if the retraining fails to work, I should be back to the way I was pre-heart issues.
 This also means I can eat normally and diet without any real issues.
 That would help with getting my weight under control again.

 7 Day Experiment